Crunch-io/ta-da/content/dev/features/r-package-1-18-0.md

 ```
  Case variables match the first case that evaluates to `TRUE`.
 If none of the cases match and there is no else case specified, the system default `No Data` category will be used.

  `makeCaseVariable()` is incredibly powerful for making complicated derived variables that are based on anything that can be expressed with a Crunch expression.
 Best of all, `makeCaseVariable()` uses the power of Crunch's servers to do all of this computation, there's no need to pull data and then send it back to Crunch.
-See `?makeCaseVariable` for more detailed documentation and information.
+See [`makeCaseVariable()`](/r/crunch/reference/makeCaseVariable.html) for more detailed documentation and information.

 * Added a function to create interactions of variables (#42): `interactVariables()` takes two or more categorical variables and derives a new variable with the combination of each.
-See `?interactVariables` for more detailed documentation and information.
+See [`interactVariables()`](/r/crunch/reference/interactVariables.html) for more detailed documentation and information.

 ## Derived variable tools